 Read to Them is proud to feature Roald Dahl’s very first chapter book for children – James and the Giant Peach.

 It’s hard to say what is the most winning feature of James and the Giant Peach.
-Is it the imaginative adventures that run through the novel, such as when the Peach is saved from peach-eating sharks by an ingeniously corralled flotilla of seagulls?
-Is it James’s friends in the Peach, from the wise-cracking Caterpillar (proud to be a pest!) to the understanding and sympathetic Miss Spider?
-For my part, it’s Dahl’s trademark, elegant, glinting, playful prose ringing through nearly every line of James and the Giant Peach, from first page to the last.
+Is it the imaginative adventures that run through the novel, such as when the peach is saved from peach-eating sharks by an ingeniously corralled flotilla of seagulls?
+Is it James’s friends in the peach, from the wise-cracking Centipede (proud to be a pest!) to the understanding and sympathetic Miss Spider?
+Or, is it Dahl’s trademark playful prose ringing through James and the Giant Peach, from the first page to the last.
 Just a few examples:

 The ocean from his aunt’s house – “…a long thin streak of blackish-blue, like a line of ink, beneath the rim of the sky.”

 The surface of the peach – “It felt soft and warm and slightly furry, like the skin of a baby mouse.
 He moved a step closer and rubbed his cheek lightly against the soft skin.”

-How does the Peach make it to America?
-“There was a squelch.
+The peach’s arrival in America – “There was a squelch.
 The needle went in deep.
 And suddenly – there was the giant peach, caught and spiked upon the very pinnacle of the Empire State Building.”

-What joy and delight to return to this book from a long distance, to share it with children for the first time.
-To sympathize with poor, forlorn, lonely James.
-To empathize with James’ loathing of his horrible Aunts (secretly knowing what’s in store for them!).
-To bring to life and distinguish the curious, not-very-childlike insects who befriend James and rely on him in the Peach.
-(Admittedly a tall task – all readers should be warned to get their voice distinguishers ready before going inside that Peach.)
-To get that Peach down that hill and into that ocean and up into the air and finally to New York City.
-To learn and share and depend on the confidence and wisdom James gains from his unexpected adventure.
+What a delight to return to this book or to experience it for the very first time.
+Students will sympathize with forlorn, lonely James, trapped with his loathsome aunts.
+Readers will rise to the challenge of bringing to life the curious, not-very-childlike insects who befriend and rely on James inside the peach.
+And both will thrill at the journey to get that peach down that hill, into the ocean, up into the air, and finally to New York City.
+They will learn and share the confidence and wisdom James gains from his unexpected adventure.